NeilK-94/Emerging-Tech-Assessment/README.md

 **Neil Kyne**

 ### About the project
-Recognition of the MNIST dataset is considered to be a great introduction to machie learning and is dubbed the 'Hello World' of the field.
+Recognition of the MNIST dataset is considered to be a great introduction to machine learning and is dubbed the 'Hello World' of the field.
 The MNIST dataset contains over 70'000 images and labels of hand written digits ranging from 1-9.

 This repository contains my submission for the module Emerging Technologies in year 4.
 The repository contains a jupyter notebook where I go through how to load the MNIST dataset, create a sequential neural network model, compile and train our model and finally test the model, among other things.